We Dig Hampstead Hill! Searching for the War of 1812 in Patterson Park

 Organizing the Friends of West Baltimore Squares

 The Friends of West Baltimore Squares is a new initiative started in partnership with the Parks & People Foundation and neighborhood organizations in West and Southwest Baltimore to organize support for Franklin Square, Harlem Park, Lafayette Square, Perkins Square and Union Square, through events, outreach and advocacy.
-Visit the Friends of West Baltimore Squares online to learn more about this project.
+Visit the Friends of West Baltimore Squares or our project page to learn more about this project.

 Building Support for Baltimore’s Hebrew Orphan Asylum